chadkluck/serverless-sam-8ball-example/README.md

 Confirm changes before deploy [y/N]: N
 #SAM needs permission to be able to create roles to connect to the resources in your template
+Allow SAM CLI IAM role creation [Y/n]: Y
+#Preserves the state of previously provisioned resources when an operation fails
+Disable rollback [y/N]: N
-Allow SAM CLI IAM role creation [Y/n]: Y EightBallFunction may not have authorization defined, Is this okay? [y/N]: y Save arguments to configuration file [Y/n]: Y
+EightBallFunction may not have authorization defined, Is this okay? [y/N]: y Save arguments to configuration file [Y/n]: Y
 SAM configuration file [samconfig.toml]: